PaulHiemstra/exxample_ml_project/README.md

     - Add other artifacts such as accuracy plots. **DONE: took some additional work as the artifact path was absolute inside the container where the experiment was run, not the container where the mlflow ui runs.**
     - Write a function that summarizes the architecture of a Keras model, and dump this as MLFlow information.
 Make smart choices how to do this.
     - Look at MLFlow models, is it worth it to expand to that or just stick to the tracking API?
+        - **partly done** I took the first step of setting up the training script correctly.
+Now the next step is to run all the code inside the container if we want to start using `MLFlow model`.
-    - We could remove the saving of information in `train.py`, we will be relying on MLFlow either way.
+    - We could remove the saving of information in `train.py`, we will be relying on MLFlow either way. **Done**
+    - Look at using MLFlow directly to create and run the docker environment, see [this link](https://github.com/mlflow/mlflow/tree/master/examples/docker)
 - Look at running everything inside the container.
 	- Means we could ditch tmux
 - Do we want to use a container registry?